benc's blog

 The Museum of Science and Industry (MSI) - Chicago, Illinois

 The Field Museum is objectively better but I have a soft spot for this place.
-As a kid it drove my interest in math and science and the demonstrations are no less cool as an adult.
+As a child it drove my interest in math and science and the demonstrations are no less cool as an adult.

 If you can, go around Christmas - they have a big ass tree that's very pretty.